-This section details SNMP functionality, and how to configure SBC 5000 series for SNMP.
+This section details SNMP functionality, and how to configure the SBC Core for SNMP.

 SNMP uses five basic messages for communication between the manager and agent, one of which is the GET request that is used to query for information on or about a network entity.